– by David Farland

 But writers make other mistakes, too.
 For example, very often the writer wants to hide information.
 Let’s say that Lola is the killer.
 She is really leading her lover to the spot where she made her last kill in the hopes that she can get her boyfriend sexually aroused.
 (I know, she’s a freak.)
 Okay, if we show that scene from her point of view and we’re hiding that information, then we have to work hard to deceive the reader.
 We have to hide her thoughts and her emotions.
 In effect, we have to back off and write the scene as if we were just showing it from the point of view of a camera.
 That’s weak.
 The reader will feel it.
 When a writer tries to hide information by withholding a character’s thoughts and emotions, I always notice.
 I think to myself, “Aha, here’s the killer.”

 Just remember, as a writer, your job is to transport a reader into your world and into your characters so that the reader can become fully engaged.
 Whenever you forget to report a bit of information or choose to withhold details, the reader will notice at some level.

-I was thinking about click here The Unhappening of Genesis Lee by Shallee McArthur the other day.
+I was thinking about cheap canadian generic viagra The Unhappening of Genesis Lee by Shallee McArthur the other day.
 It really is a wonderful book and I thought I’d give it a little shout out.
 If you haven’t already read it, you should pick it up.
 Find it on Amazon.